 Usually, the only way to address this concern is in your personal statement.
 If the visa officer isn’t convinced with the narrative you’ve provided them, you need to rework your statement to try to address their concerns directly.
 Keep in mind the concept of dual intent.
 Applicants with dual intent can have the intention to come to Canada temporarily as a student or worker, while also intending to stay permanently.

 Providing the visa officer with a convincing narrative for why you want to come study in Canada, and why you will return home after you graduate, is one of the trickiest parts of your application.
-An in-depth knowledge of the kinds of things that can concern visa officers, and how to address them, can go a long way here.
+In-depth knowledge of the kinds of things that can concern visa officers, and how to address them, can go a long way here.

 Study permit applications are sometimes refused if the visa officer doesn’t understand the logic of your choice of program.
-Someone with a bachelor in nursing from the Philippines and four years of experience working as a nurse who wants to study hotel management, for example, could be questioned.
+Someone with a bachelor’s in nursing from the Philippines and four years of experience working as a nurse who wants to study hotel management, for example, could be questioned.
 The chosen program in Canada doesn’t seem to align very well with the applicant’s educational background or employment.

-Even if it doesn’t seem obvious, applicant usually do have good reasons for choosing the programs they apply to.
+Even if it doesn’t seem obvious, applicants usually have good reasons for choosing the programs they apply to.
 In the example above, maybe the nurse’s uncle recently purchased a hotel, and he or she wants to change career paths to help him manage his business.
 However, you have to clearly communicate your motive to the visa officer so they can understand your choice.

 Before you can apply for a study permit, you have to receive a letter of acceptance from a Canadian educational institution.
 The school that issues your letter of acceptance has to be a registered Canadian educational institution.
 You also have to meet all program requirements.
 If the visa officer doubts that your letter of acceptance is genuine, or that you have actually met the program requirements, he or she might refuse your letter of acceptance.